opendaylight/releng-builder/docs/jenkins.rst

     (jjb)$ jenkins-jobs --version

-TODO: Explain that only the currently merged jjb/requirements.txt is supported, other options described below are for troubleshooting only.
+Note: Only the version of JJB pinned in the merged ``jjb/requirements.txt`` is supported in CI.
+The ad-hoc override examples below are for local troubleshooting and should not be committed.

 To change the version of JJB specified by `builder/jjb/requirements.txt
 <odl-jjb-requirements.txt_>`_